eddieblu/.github/profile/webFrameworks/react/reactivity/reactivity.md

 We then overwrite the `React.useState` function to use our global color variables and provide an update function in the return value.

-Finally, we set an timer, using `setInterval`, to check to see if the color state has changed, and if so, update the state and rerender the component.
+Finally, we set a timer, using `setInterval`, to check to see if the color state has changed, and if so, update the state and rerender the component.

 ```js
 let color;